 - “All registration and circulation records of every public library, except statistical reports of registration and circulation, are confidential and exempt from the provisions of [the State’s ‘Sunshine Law,’ FL Stat. §119.07(1) and FL Const.
 Art.
 I, §24(a)];

 - “The term ‘registration records’ includes any information that a library requires a patron to provide in order to become eligible to borrow books and other materials, and the term ‘circulation records’ includes all information that identifies the patrons who borrow particular books and other materials;

 - “Except in accordance with a proper judicial order, a person may not make known in any manner any information contained in records made confidential and exempt by this section, except [that] a library *** may, only for the purpose of collecting fines or recovering overdue books, documents, films, or other items or materials owned or otherwise belonging to the library, disclose information made confidential and exempt by this section to (1) the library patron named in the records, (2) in the case of a library patron less than 16 years of age, the parent or guardian of that patron named in the records, *** or (5) judicial officials.”

 FL Stat. §257.261 (“Library Registration and Circulation Records”).

 Under Florida’s Open Records Law [FL Stat. §§119.01(1) and 119.011(12)], e-mail addresses are public records.
-If you do not want your e-mail address released in response to a public-records request, do not send electronic mail to the West Florida Public Libraries.
-Instead, contact the Libraries by phone or in writing.
+If you do not want your e-mail address released in response to a public-records request, do not send electronic mail to the Library.
+Instead, contact the Library by phone or in writing.